-At Wheaton College, I taught a first year seminar titled Digital Citizenship and Digital Identity in Fall 2019.
-The course site contains the syllabus, course schedule and readings, and assignments.
+I taught a first year seminar titled Digital Citizenship and Digital Identity in Fall 2019.
+This course site contains the syllabus, course schedule, readings, and assignments.

 At Mount Holyoke College, we work with faculty and students on using eportfolios in a wide variety of courses and disciplines.
 I love learning how to teach about new-to-me concepts.

-Note: This story originally appeared on the Mount Holyoke College LITS web site, in the Teaching with LITS showcase.
+Note: This story originally appeared on the Mount Holyoke College LITS web site, on the LITS-faculty collaboration page.
 I love seeing all the things my colleagues are doing with faculty and students.
 “What do you find when you Google yourself?”
 “What experiences are you most proud of?”
-“Who do you want to find you […]
+“Who do you want to find you when […]

 While at Wellesley College, a colleague and I revamped how we approached teaching library instruction and statistical analysis for the same course, Econometrics.
 First, we both participated in workshopping our courses.
 Next, we taught our sessions using what we each learned in those individual workshopping sessions.
 Finally, we pitched this coordinated approach to instruction to other faculty members.

-Note: This was originally published on my personal blog.
+Note: This was originally published on my now-defunct website, librarygrrrl.net.
 I enjoy puzzling through tricky teaching conundrums in small groups.
 What may seem obvious to someone else can be a breath of fresh air to me.
-This session included 5 research & instruction librarians and an instructional technologist who had a high level of comfort and […]
+This session included 5 research & instruction librarians and an instructional technologist who had a high level of comfort […]

-Note: This was originally published on my personal blog.
+Note: This was originally published on my now-defunct website, librarygrrrl.net.
 What follows is my personal reflection on the course workshopping session I described in another post.
 We pitched this example of coordinated instruction to faculty as described in this post.
-Last week I wrote about the course workshopping my team did over the summer, to revamp how […]
+Last week I wrote about the course workshopping my team did over the summer, to revamp […]

 Note: This was originally published in the Research & Instruction Showcase on the Wellesley College LTS web site.
 This was what came out of 2014’s course workshopping.
 All students majoring in economics at Wellesley are required to take ECON 203: Econometrics, with 3 sections offered every semester.
 A research and instruction librarian and instructional technologist […]